This section reviews the different types of flooring and its chemical makeup.

 Carpet backing typically is composed of styrene butadiene resin (SBR) latex.
 Other forms include vinyl and polyurethane.
-All three of these backings contain known carcinogens and toxins.
-SBR latex carpet backing contains the carcinogens styrene and butadiene, both developmental toxins.
+All three of these backings contain known carcinogens and toxicants.
+SBR latex carpet backing contains the carcinogens styrene and butadiene, both developmental toxicants.
 Vinyl backings use carcinogens such as vinyl acetate while polyurethane backings use methylenedioxyamphetamine, or MDA, a known potent carcinogen that is being phased out by the European Union.

 Often found as filler in recycled carpet backings, coal fly ash can be contaminated with mercury and other heavy metals.
 Mercury is a persistent bioaccumulative toxic chemical that damages developmental and reproductive systems.
 Carpet backing is often treated with halogenated flame retardants.
 See the vinyl flooring section for more on flame retardants and their associated health risks.

 The popular stain repellant features found in carpeting are another major concern.
 The coatings use highly fluorinated chemicals that are linked with health concerns such as cancer, elevated cholesterol, decreased fertility and thyroid disease.